-In this tutorial we will show you how to install and configuration of Ruby on Rails on your CentOS 7 server.
+In this tutorial, we will show you how to install and configuration of Ruby on Rails on your CentOS 7 server.
 For those of you who didn’t know, Ruby on Rails (RoR) is a framework written in the Ruby programming language that allows you to use Ruby in combination with HTML, CSS, and similar programming languages.
 It is used by many developers since it makes the application development very simple.

-This article assumes you have at least basic knowledge of linux, know how to use the shell, and most importantly, you host your site on your own VPS.
+This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘sudo’ to the commands to get root privileges.
-I will show you through the step by step installation Ruby on Rails on a CentOS 7 server.
+I will show you through the step by step installation of Ruby on Rails on a CentOS 7 server.

 Install Ruby on Rails on CentOS 7

 Step 1.
 First let’s start by ensuring your system is up-to-date.

 Rbenv is a ruby version management tool.
 We will use this to install and manage our Ruby installation.
 So let’s start the installation of rbenv:

 Now we are ready to install rbenv.
 The easiest way to do that is to run these commands:

 This installs rbenv into your home directory and sets the appropriate environment variables that will allow rbenv to the active version of Ruby.